grantmagdanz/chert/README.md

 # SnapBoard

 This is a iOS keyboard built off of the [Tasty Imitation Keyboard](https://github.com/archagon/tasty-imitation-keyboard).
-It is a fully functional keyboard that allows a user to add extra lines of text on a Snapchat.
+SnapBoard is a fully functional keyboard that allows a user to add extra lines of text on a Snapchat.

 This keyboard is currently optimized for iPhone. iPad should work, but it'll look like a giant iPhone keyboard.